Travel guide

 How much can data roaming cost in Europe?

 Within the European Union, there are regulations that limit roaming charges between member countries, although "fair use" data limits may vary.
-Outside the EU (for example, in the UK, Turkey, or the USA), prices can soar to €10–€20 per MB consumed with certain traditional operators.
-An eSIM for Europe can offer you very competitive prices for several gigabytes of local data without surprises.
+Outside the EU (for example, in the UK, Turkey, or the USA), prices can skyrocket to €10–€20 per MB consumed with certain traditional operators.
+An eSIM for Europe can offer very competitive prices for several gigabytes of local data without surprises.

 Does an eSIM work the same as a physical SIM?